saberland/saber/website/pages/tutorial/tutorial.md

 For details on Saber's browser APIs, check out [the reference](/docs/browser-apis.html).

-## Making Layouts Sharable
+## Creating A Theme

-You can use [Themes](/docs/theming.html) to share layouts, customizations etc. with your friends.
+You can move your layouts, `saber-browser.js` and `saber-node.js` into their own directory, the directory is the so-called *theme* directory.

-To use a local theme, configure it in `saber-config.yml`:
+To use a local theme, configure it in `saber-config.yml` like this:

 ```yaml
 # A local directory
 theme: ./src
 ```

-Previously you had your layouts populated in `$projectRoot/layouts` directory, now move it to `$theme/layouts`, in this case it would be `./src/layouts` directory.
+Previously you had your layouts populated in `$projectRoot/layouts` directory, now move it to `$theme/layouts`.
 If you want others to use it as well, publish the theme directory on npm and follow the `saber-theme-[name]` naming convention, you can use an npm package as theme like this:

 ```yaml
 # An npm package named `saber-theme-simple`